devloperrobin/QuantumComputing/README.md

 All quantum projects are Q# class libraries.

 There is also an option to make runnable Q# projects without .NET driver project, but for now I tried this way first.

+Use dotnet run -- <quantumProjectName> to run a specific quantum project